 The Board of Directors has seven members.
 Under the company's Articles of Association, Members of the Board of Directors are elected and dismissed by the company's Supervisory Board.
 If a Member of the Board of Directors dies, resigns, is dismissed or his term of office ends otherwise, the Supervisory Board shall elect a new member of the Board of Directors within three months of the day when such a circumstance occurred.
 Any Member of the Supervisory Board is entitled to propose the election or dismissal of Members of the Board of Directors.
 The election/dismissal of Members of the Board of Directors shall take place by means of a secret ballot during a Supervisory Board meeting.
-Re-election of Members of the Board of Directors is allowed.
+Reelection of Members of the Board of Directors is allowed.

-The Supervisory Board has nine members, of which according to the wording of the Articles of Association the general meeting shall elect/dismiss six Members of the Supervisory Board, while the company's employees shall elect three Members of the Supervisory Board provided that the company has more than fifty employees under employment contracts with working hours exceeding one half of the weekly working hours laid down in a separate legal regulation as of the first day of the accounting period in which a general meeting electing the Members of the Supervisory Board have been elected by the general meeting.
+The Supervisory Board has nine members, of which according to the wording of the Articles of Association the general meeting shall elect/ dismiss six Members of the Supervisory Board, while the company's employees shall elect three Members of the Supervisory Board provided that the company has more than fifty employees under employment contracts with working hours exceeding one half of the weekly working hours laid down in a separate legal regulation as of the first day of the accounting period in which a general meeting electing the Members of the Supervisory Board is held.
+Since this requirement was not met as of 1 January 2014, all Members of the Supervisory Board have been elected by the general meeting.
 If the number of the Members of the Supervisory Board elected by the general meeting does not decrease below one half, the Supervisory Board may appoint substitute members until the next general meeting; otherwise, the new Members of the Supervisory Board shall be elected within three months of the day when the term of office of the current Members of the Supervisory Board ended.
 Re-election of Members of the Supervisory Board is allowed.